 Easy Rice Dressing Recipe (A Holiday Favorite)

-Rice dressing in a cast iron skillet with text overlay.
+Rice dressing in a cast iron skillet with a wooden spoon.

-My mother passed this recipe to me, and it was passed to her from her mother-in-law.
-This rice dressing always shows up during the holiday, especially Thanksgiving.
+My mother passed this recipe to me, and it was passed to her by her mother-in-law, my Italian grandmother.
 If turkey is on the menu, this dressing is on the table.
-Rice dressing is not just for the holidays.
-It’s easy enough to be served year-round for Sunday dinner and goes great with grilled chicken, hamburger steak, or fried pork chops
+Rice dressing is not just for the holidays; plus, it’s easy enough to be served year-round for Sunday dinner and goes great with grilled chickenhamburger steak, or fried pork chops.
+My family brings the taste of Italy to the South.

 Why Should I Make Traditional Rice Dressing